RobTillaart/PCA9635/README.md

   - ALL CALL if possible?
 - add examples
   - read/writeLedOut()
+- **setOutputEnablePWM(uint16_t value)** PWM support ?
+  - getter?
+- merge with PCA9635 and a PCA963X base class if possible
+- restructure function groups
+  - in  .cpp to match .h
+  - readme.md
 - **setGroupPWM()**
   - PWM also in %% ?
 - **setGroupFreq()**